 Paranal Observatory located 120 km south of the city of Antofagasta, Chile, with regular visits to APEX, La Silla, and Vitacura premises.
 The working schedule will be 8 days on duty and 6 days off duty (8x6) with accommodation provided on site.

 If you are interested in working in areas of frontline technology and in a stimulating international environment, please visit http://www.eso.org for further details.
-Applicants are invited to apply online at http://recruitment.eso.org/.
-Applications must be completed in English and should include a motivation letter and CV.
+Applicants are invited to apply online at http://recruitment.eso.org/, and send a motivation letter and CV in English.

 Closing date for applications is 30 September 2018.